Bipolar disorder in children

 Some young people with bipolar disorder also have attention deficit hyperactivity disorder (ADHD), anxiety, depression or problems with substance abuse.

-• What can we expect from my child’s treatment?
+• What can we expect from my child’s treatment with bipolar disorder?

 Your care team can connect you and your child with local support groups and other helpful resources.
 The resources links below can also help you find support and information about bipolar disorder.